William M. Wind, Jr., MD, FAAOS

 With privileges at Catholic Health (Sisters Hospital), Erie County Medical Center, Kaleida Health (Millard Fillmore Suburban, Southtowns Surgery Center), Millard Fillmore Surgery Center & Niagara Falls Memorial Medical Center

 My practice philosophy, as is life, is to treat people how my family and I would like to be treated.
 I strive effortlessly to provide my patients with the best level of care they can receive.
 I believe this is accomplished first by being compassionate, caring and respectful of my patients and their injuries/pain.
 I recognize that each patient is different.
 They have different goals, aspirations and responsibilities in life.
 I take pride in working with my patients on an individual basis, listening to them to understand their specific situation and working with them to ensure the most appropriate treatment.
-I strive to clearly communicate and educate my patients on their condition, giving them the ability to better care for themselves and facilitate a quicker recovery.
+I strive to clearly communicate and educate my patients on their condition, outline a mutually agreed upon treatment plan, which will facilitate a quicker recovery.
+(Giving them the ability to better care for themselves and facilitate a quicker recovery).
 I treat all of my patients with a level of urgency, which has been instilled in my practice throughout my sports medicine interest and involvement with professional and collegiate athletic teams.
 My goal with each patient is to provide rapid access for evaluation of their injury or pain.
 Establishing a timely diagnosis, educating patients on the anatomy and cause of their injury and formulating a patient-specific treatment plan is the cornerstone of my practice.

-I also believe continuing to further my education in my field is of paramount importance in providing the level of care I strive to offer my patients.
+I also believe continuing to further my own education in my field is of paramount importance in providing the level of care I strive to offer my patients.
 I have traveled the world, gaining knowledge and expertise that I have been able to bring back to Buffalo for my patients.
 My work travels have taken me to Europe, Asia as well as throughout the United States and Canada.
 I attend Orthopaedic meetings yearly to interact with my colleagues and present my research.
 We discuss advanced care and cutting-edge surgical techniques for a continual self-learning process.
-As a full-time academic Clinical Associate Professor for the UB Department of Orthopaedics, I take great pride in passing the knowledge I have gained throughout the years onto my colleagues, fellows, residents and medical students.
+As a full-time academic Clinical Associate Professor for the University at Buffalo Department of Orthopaedics, I take great pride in passing the knowledge I have gained throughout the years onto my colleagues, fellows, residents and medical students.
+I also currently serve as the program director for the University at Buffalo Orthopaedic Sports Medicine Fellowship, coordinating the educational program for the advanced level of training of sports medicine fellows.
 I have been afforded the privilege of training the physicians of tomorrow and by doing so I also keep my knowledge base current.

-I recognize that my patients have a choice in who they choose to care for them and I know that they come to me because they need help and feel as if they can no longer treat their problem alone.
+I recognize that my patients have a choice in who they choose to care for them.
 I am thankful for the confidence and trust patients place in me and my team.
-I believe that office and support staff is instrumental in the overall patient care and I am fortunate to have a team, who serves as an extension of my practice and shares my level of empathy and compassion.
+I believe that office and support staff is instrumental in the overall patient care and I am fortunate to have a team who serves as an extension of my practice and shares my level of empathy and compassion.

-My team and I will continue to execute the high level of care required to meet expectations and get them back to what matters most, living life.
+My team and I will continue to execute the high level of care required to meet our patients’ expectations and get them back to what matters most, living and enjoying life.

-I was born and raised in Buffalo, New York and have spent most of my life here throughout my upbringing, education and training.
+I was born and raised in Buffalo, New York.
+I have spent most of my life here throughout my upbringing, education and training.
 Strong family ties and my love for the Buffalo community and people make it easy to practice here.

 In my professional life, I enjoy taking care of patients with knee and shoulder injuries.
-My main focus of practice is care of shoulder and rotator cuff tears and instability, as well as knee ACL tears and cartilage injuries.
+My main focus of practice is care of rotator cuff tears and instability of the shoulder, as well as knee ACL tears and cartilage injuries.
 I have a particular interest in cartilage restoration in the knee, which involves cartilage transplant to preserve the native knee joint.

 University at Buffalo, B.A.
 Biology 1993